openspending/fiscal-data-package/spec/index.md

 ```

+## Resources

+All the requirements of [Tabular Data Package][tdp] apply.

-## Model and Mapping
+## Model

 The `model` hash is central to Fiscal Data Package and serves two purposes.
 It defines a "logical model" for the data and it maps columns in the CSV files ("physical model") to columns in the "logical model".

 <img src="https://docs.google.com/drawings/d/1krRsqOdV_r9VEjzDSliLgmTGcbLhnvd6IH-YDE8BEAY/pub?w=710&h=357" alt="" />

-*Diagram illustrating how the mapping connects the "physical" model (raw CSV files) to the "logical", conceptual, model.
+*Diagram illustrating how the model connects the "physical" model (raw CSV files) to the "logical", conceptual, model.
 The conceptual model is heavily oriented around OLAP.  ([Source on Gdocs](https://docs.google.com/drawings/d/1krRsqOdV_r9VEjzDSliLgmTGcbLhnvd6IH-YDE8BEAY/edit))*
 {: style="text-align: center"}

 A logical model is a description of the underlying structure and concepts in the data.
 Concepts like dates, amounts, classifications, administrative hierarchies and geographic locations.
 Our approach to describing the logical model is based heavily on the terminology and approach of [OLAP (Online Analytical Processing)][olap].[^why-olap] In particular, we heavily use the OLAP concepts of: